 1) Nudge elements by 10px:

-Sometimes, I want to move an element horizontally across the page, but keep it in the same vertical position (or vice versa) because it’s all neatly lined up.
+Sometimes, I want to move an element horizontally across the page, but keep it in the same vertical position (or vice versa) because it’s aligned with something else on the page.
 I could just select my element and hit an arrow key, but that only moves it 1px at a time (too slow!)
-So use the following trick to move the element by 10px at a time instead –
+So I move the element by 10px at a time instead –

 2) Group elements to move them easily:

 If you’ve just spent five minutes aligning your elements, but then decide they’ll look better in a different location on the canvas, this tip is for you.
 You can group all of the elements together and move them in one go.
 Until recently, I had no idea this existed.